o-william-white/galaxy_tutorials/dada2_tutorial.md

 We will use the tool 'dada2: filterAndTrim' to clean the data.

-Select 'dada2: filterAndTrim' from the tool panel and set the following paramters 'Paired reads': paired - in two separate datasets 'Forward read data': select the dataset collection tab and then the forward collection from the drop down list 'Reverse read data': select the dataset collection tab and then the reverse collection from the drop down list Select 'Trimming paramters' to see more options 'Truncate read length': 240
+Select 'dada2: filterAndTrim' from the tool panel and set the following paramters:
+* 'Paired reads': paired - in two separate datasets
+* 'Forward read data': select the dataset collection tab and then the forward collection from the drop down list
+* 'Reverse read data': select the dataset collection tab and then the reverse collection from the drop down list
+* Select 'Trimming paramters' to see more options
+  * 'Truncate read length': 240
-Select 'Filtering paramters' to see more options 'Remove reads by number expected errors': 2
+* Select 'Filtering paramters' to see more options
+  * 'Remove reads by number expected errors': 2
-Separate filters and trimmers for reverse reads: yes Select 'Trimming paramters' to see more options 'Truncate read length': 160
+* Separate filters and trimmers for reverse reads: yes
+* Select 'Trimming paramters' to see more options
+  * 'Truncate read length': 160
-Select 'Filtering paramters' to see more options 'Remove reads by number expected errors': 2
+* Select 'Filtering paramters' to see more options
+  * 'Remove reads by number expected errors': 2

 This will add three collections to the history for forward reads, reverse reads and statistics.